rest-for-physics/rest-school/day4/session1/README.md

 ### Exercise 1.
 Creating a dummy library with a metadata and a process

 We are now going to create a dummy library that will contain a metadata and a process.
+As shown in the slides, this library will be at the same level as REST official libraries.

-For that we can create a new directory inside the framework libraries, you might search for inspiration or even reuse any `CMakeLists.txt` from an existing library.
+First we create a new directory inside the framework libraries, and put a CMake file in it.
+You might search for inspiration or even reuse any `CMakeLists.txt` from an existing library.

 ```
 cd framework/source/libraries